isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 despite the higher prevalence, many patients with primary aldosteronism are not screened and treated.</p>
 <p>Since 2016, Geraldine has been closely involved in a multi-centre, multi-study
-key research project led by Clinical Assistant Professor Troy Puar, Head and Senior Consultant, Department of Endocrinology, CGH, which focuses on enhancing outcomes for patients with primary aldosteronism.
+research project led by Clinical Assistant Professor Troy Puar, Head and Senior Consultant, Department of Endocrinology, CGH, which focuses on enhancing outcomes for patients with primary aldosteronism.
 With her clinical research expertise, she supports the Principal Investigators (PIs) and guides her research staff in the various clinical studies, some of which are nationally funded.
 She also works closely with the study teams to conceptualise the study framework, operational needs, draft essential documents, analyse the study’s challenges, and offer solutions.</p>
 <p>Geraldine’s experience in organising and overseeing the patients and coordinators
 across the institutions is integral in the studies’ success.
 In February 2023, CGH successfully launched clinical blood tests to accurately identify